SAREC-Lab/saFUZZ_ICSE26/RQ1.md

 ## RQ1: To what extent can test oracle functionality be automated for autonomous sUAS fuzz testing in a real-world system?

-We used the following three Fuzz Scenario Templates (FSTs) to automate the test oracle functionality for autonomous sUAS fuzz testing:
+We used the following three Fuzz Scenario Templates to automate the test oracle functionality for autonomous sUAS fuzz testing:

 ## Fuzz Scenario Templates